oasci/pitt-biosc1540-2025s/content/lectures/06B/index.md

 After today, you should have a better understanding of:

-1. Why read mapping is a computationally challenging problem.
+1. The purpose of reference-based mapping.
-2. Limitations of hash-based methods.
+2. Burrows-Wheeler Transform (BWT) string compression.
-3. Suffix arrays for substring searching.
+3. FM-index for efficient substring searches.
-4. Burrows-Wheeler Transform (BWT) string compression.
+4. Hash-based methods for handling introns.
-5. FM-indexing for fast substring searches.
+5. Suffix arrays for efficient substring searches.
 6. Splice-aware mapping with seed-chain-extend strategy.

 ## Supplementary material